mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 ---

-Finally you can code it and test it, make sure you review your implementation before testing as you may find variables that are invalid or small logic errors
+Finally, you can code it and test it, make sure you review your implementation before testing as you may find variables that are invalid or small logic errors

 <style>